Financial Assistance

 What will my discount be?

-• If you are accessing Reproductive Health Services at NHC, click here to view the separate sliding fee discount schedule.
+- If you are accessing Reproductive Health Services at NHC, view the separate sliding fee discount schedule in English or in Spanish.
 Per requirements of the Oregon Health Authority (OHA), Reproductive Health Services are discounted for patients reporting a family income at or below 250% of poverty.

 Columns A through D are eligible for discounted services.
 Column E must pay in full for charges and will not receive a discount.
 If you fall under Column E, you are not eligible to participate in the program.

-Here are three examples to help you determine where you land on the discount schedule.
+Here are two examples to help you determine where you land on the discount schedule.

-1. Susan is a single mother of two young children.
-Susan also cares for her mother who lives with her and her children.
+- Susan is a single mother of two young children.
+Susan also cares for her mother, who lives with her and her children.
 Susan’s family size is 4.
-Susan is the only person in her family earning taxable income.
-Susan earns $2,650 per month.
-Susan belongs to Discount Category B as her family size is 4 and her monthly income lands between $2,601 and $3,458.
+Susan is the only person in her family earning income.
+Susan earns $2,700 per month in income.
+Susan belongs to Discount Category B.

-2. Jose is married to his wife Miranda.
+- Jose is married to his wife Miranda.
 They have three young children who live with them.
-Jose earns $2,500 per month at his job.
-Jose’s wife earns $2,800 per month.
-Together, the couple earns $5,300 per month in taxable income.
+Jose earns $2,800 per month at his job.
+Jose’s wife earns $2,700 per month.
+Together, the couple earns $5,500 per month in income.
 Jose’s family size is 5.
-Jose belongs to Discount Category D as his family size is 5 and his family’s monthly income lands between $5,061 and $6,097.
+Jose belongs to Discount Category D.

 What am I responsible to pay?